TemryL/CR-SQuAD/README.md

 python initialize.py -h
 python retrieve.py -h
 ```
 Please run them before running the following.
 The commands showed bellow have to be executed in the same order to keep consistency.
-To start retrieving without training and initializing the retrievers, please download the `retrievers` folder [here]() and place it in the root of the repository (see repo architecture).

 To retrieve a context from a given question run the following:
 ```